“My in-laws Live With Me”-My experience

 • Expenses can be high if they don’t provide income. (ex.
 Health insurance for elderly, monthly food expenses etc.)

-• Not being able to leave the house whenever you want (if they don’t have a car or can’t drive, or wanting to know where you’re going)
+• Not being able to leave the house whenever you want (if they don’t have a car or can’t drive, or want to know where you’re going) My in-laws didn’t have a car so I had to drive to their doctor appointments in the middle of my daughters nap time.

 • Noise tolerance (ex.
 Television especially when children are sleeping)